Solar Panel Inspection Checklist for Australian Homeowners (2026)

 Safety First: What You Must Not Do

-Before using this checklist, understand the clear boundary between safe homeowner inspection and work that requires a licensed electrician.
+Before using this solar panel inspection checklist, understand the clear boundary between safe homeowner inspection and work that requires a licensed electrician.

 Safe for homeowners (no electrical contact):